mccabematthew/DuoLens/README.md

-# DuoLens
+# 🦉 DuoLens

 **DuoLens** is your ultimate language-learning companion, helping you tackle foreign-language webpages by grading their readability based on your Duolingo progress.
-With DuoLens, you can easily assess if a webpage is at the right level for you, making real-world practice more fun and rewarding!
+With DuoLens, you can easily assess if a webpage is at the right level for you, making real-world practice more fun and rewarding! [📑 DuoLens Wiki](https://github.com/mccabematthew/DuoLens/wiki)

 ---

 ## 🚀 **How It Works**